melvinperera/jekyll-now/_posts/2017-11-21-Music-Genre-Analysis.md

 title: Music Genre Analysis
 ---

 In this project, I explored the ability of convolutional neural networks to extract features from spectrograms of songs.
-A model was trained on these features to perform classification of their respective genres.
+I trained a model on these features to perform classification of their respective genres.

 ## Project Motivation
 ---